IfeomaBlessing/AdminDashboard/README.md

+The React dashboard offers a comprehensive solution for users, combining functionality and a user-friendly interface.
+With features like data input, image upload, and local storage, it provides a practical and personalized experience for efficient data management.

+User

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.